-When little Luke’s cancer relapsed during his first six months of treatment for infant acute lymphoblastic leukemia, a rare occurrence, he needed a bone marrow transplant right away.
+When little Lucas' cancer relapsed during his first six months of treatment for infant acute lymphoblastic leukemia, a rare occurrence, he needed a bone marrow transplant right away.

 His only hope was a haploidentical transplant, where a partially matched parent can be a donor, but the procedure was not yet available where the family lived in Canada.

-Luke’s family was referred to St. Jude Children’s Research Hospital where the transplant and two rounds of chemotherapy were successful in putting Luke’s cancer into remission once again.
-Luke’s brother, Dominic, was born while the family was at St. Jude — his parents call him their “Memphis Baby.”
+Lucas' family was referred to St. Jude Children’s Research Hospital, where the transplant and two rounds of chemotherapy were successful in putting his cancer into remission once again.

 Lucas' brother, Dominic, was born while the family was at St. Jude — his parents call him their “Memphis Baby” (Memphis, Tenn., is where St. Jude is located).